El Centro celebrates National Hispanic Heritage Month

 “Join us,” Archibeque-Engle encouraged students.
 “We have a good time.
 We laugh.
 We eat good food.
 We’re in the community.
 We have really good conversations and lots of educational opportunities.”

-El Centro will be hosting events well into October, including keynote speaker Kim Guerra Sept.
-19 and Borderlands Keynote Cleopatra Tatabele Oct.
+El Centro will be hosting events well into October, including keynote speaker Kim Guerra on Sept.
+19 and Borderlands Speaker Cleopatra Tatabele on Oct.
 12.

 Reach Ivy Secrest at life@collegian.com or on Twitter @IvySecrest.